The 23 Different Types of Witches and Witchcraft of this Realm

 - Native American/Indigenous Spirituality/African/Mestizo - Local beliefs are deeply rooted in their subculture.
 One would have to categorize the complete culture as witchcraft; for that reason that the public views similar ideals to be wizardly.

 There you have it.
 Which one are you?
-Do you follow religion?
+Do you follow a religion?
 What about mixing herbs for skin treatments?
 Does you family have a history of witchcraft?

 Share and comment below